 EM requires a vacuum - an environmental constraint that is incompatible with unprotected biological material.
-To enhance visualization of biological samples

 Negative staining exploits that salts of heavy metals are relatively insensitive towards electrons and form a stable "cast" around the molecules when dried down.
 Salts such as uranyl acetate or phosphotungstic acid titrated to neutral pH, vanadates and molybdates have and are still being used.